justindujardin/mathy/libraries/website/docs/envs/overview.md

 ### Extensions

-Because algebra problems are only a tiny sliver of what can be represented using math expression trees, Mathy has customization points to allow altering or creating entirely new environments with little effort.
+Because algebra problems represent only a tiny sliver of the uses for math expression trees, Mathy has customization points to alter or create entirely new environments with little effort.

 #### New Problems

 Generating a new problem type while subclassing a base environment is probably the simplest way to create a custom challenge for the agent.

-You can inherit from a base environment like [Poly Simplify](/envs/poly_simplify) which has win-conditions that require all the like-terms to be gone from an expression, and all complex terms be simplified.
-From there you can provide any valid input expression:
+You can inherit from a base environment like [Poly Simplify](/envs/poly_simplify), which has win-conditions that require all the like-terms to be gone from an expression, and all complex terms be simplified.
+From there, you can provide any valid input expression:

 ```Python
 {!./snippets/envs/custom_problem_text.py!}